airfuel/airfuel.github.io/README.md

 - e.g. Using the Nodes in the example above,
  | "1" | "2" | "15173" | "0.006" | "15081.962" |

-In Risks, we recommend filling in these columns "ID", "Risk Category", "Description", "Probability", "Impact", "Risk/Expected Impact", "Capacity w/ Risk", "Lowest Capacity w/ Risk", and "Final Risk/Expected Impact".
+(1.3) In Risks, we recommend filling in these columns "ID", "Risk Category", "Description", "Probability", "Impact", "Risk/Expected Impact", "Capacity w/ Risk", "Lowest Capacity w/ Risk", and "Final Risk/Expected Impact".
 - "Final Risk/Expected Impact" combines all possible risks.
 - You must make a risk for each node.

+(2) This will help you make another Excel sheet for input...which is described below.

 ## The Excel Sheet and The Code